-Before I am showing you how to change them I want you to introduce them:
+Before, showing you how to change them I want you to introduce them and share some words:

 This is mode comes as default, applied on operation system, we can’t run any scripts.

-Allow for scripts to runs, as long as they are under the digital signature of certified company.
+Allow scripts to runs, as long as they are under the digital signature of certified company.

-Allow for scripts to run but it’s required that all scripts you have been download will be signed, well, is there a doubt with TechNet scripts? probably there is.
+Allowing scripts to run, but it’s required that all scripts you have been download will be signed, well, is there a doubt with TechNet scripts? probably there is.
 When you are running a local script, that script already signed by your Windows (You can open the MMC and then go to Certificate and see PowerShell certificates)